privacyguides/privacyguides.org/docs/os/ios-overview.md

 ### Encrypted iMessage

 The color of the message bubble in the Messages app indicates whether your messages are E2EE or not.
-A blue bubble indicates that you're using iMessage with E2EE, while a green bubble indicates they're using the outdated SMS and MMS protocols.
+A blue bubble indicates that you're using iMessage with E2EE, while a green bubble indicates the other party is using the outdated SMS and MMS protocols.
 Currently, the only way to get E2EE in Messages is for both parties to be using iMessage on Apple devices.

 If either you or your messaging partner have iCloud Backup enabled without Advanced Data Protection, the encryption key will be stored on Apple's servers, meaning they can access your messages.
 Additionally, iMessage's key exchange is not as secure as alternative implementations, like Signal (which allows you to view the recipients key and verify by QR code), so it shouldn't be relied on for particularly sensitive communications.